Related Video: Mastectomy Lumpectomy

 Breast Cancer Rehabilitation

-- Infiltrating ductal carcinoma—A cancer that starts in the ducts of the breast and spreads into surrounding tissues.
+- Invasive ductal carcinoma—A cancer that starts in the ducts of the breast and spreads into surrounding tissues.
 This is the most common type of breast cancer in women.

-- Infiltrating lobular carcinoma—A cancer that starts in the lobules of the breast and spreads into surrounding tissues.
+- Invasive lobular carcinoma—A cancer that starts in the lobules of the breast and spreads into surrounding tissues.

-- Inflammatory carcinoma—A rare and aggressive form of breast cancer that can be difficult to treat.
+- Inflammatory —A rare and aggressive form of breast cancer that can be difficult to treat.
 This cancer invades the lymphatic vessels of the skin and can be very extensive.
-It is very likely to spread to the local lymph nodes.
+It is very likely to spread to other parts of the body.

-- Paget's disease—A very rare cancer of the areola and nipple.
-Although Paget's does not arise from glandular tissue in the breast, it can be associated with both in situ and infiltrating breast cancers.
+- Paget disease of the breast—A very rare cancer of the areola and nipple.
+It can be associated with both in situ and invasive breast cancers.

 |Copyright © Nucleus Medical Media, Inc.|